awsdocs/amazon-opensearch-service-developer-guide/doc_source/fgac.md

   These requests *replace* the current role mappings, so perform `GET` requests first so that you can include all current roles in the `PUT` requests\.
 The REST API is especially useful if you can't access Kibana and want to map an IAM role from Amazon Cognito to the `all_access` role\.

-## Manual Snapshots<a name="fgac-snapshots"></a>
+## Manual snapshots<a name="fgac-snapshots"></a>

 Fine\-grained access control introduces some additional complications with taking manual snapshots\.
-To register a snapshot repository—even if you use HTTP basic authentication for all other purposes—you must map the `manage_snapshots` role to an IAM role that has `iam:PassRole` permissions to assume `TheSnapshotRole`, as defined in [Manual Snapshot Prerequisites](es-managedomains-snapshots.md#es-managedomains-snapshot-prerequisites)\.
+To register a snapshot repository—even if you use HTTP basic authentication for all other purposes—you must map the `manage_snapshots` role to an IAM role that has `iam:PassRole` permissions to assume `TheSnapshotRole`, as defined in [Prerequisites](es-managedomains-snapshots.md#es-managedomains-snapshot-prerequisites)\.

-Then use that IAM role to send a signed request to the domain, as outlined in [Registering a Manual Snapshot Repository](es-managedomains-snapshots.md#es-managedomains-snapshot-registerdirectory)\.
+Then use that IAM role to send a signed request to the domain, as outlined in [Registering a manual snapshot repository](es-managedomains-snapshots.md#es-managedomains-snapshot-registerdirectory)\.

 ## Integrations<a name="fgac-integrations"></a>